Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 	<tr>
 		<td>created</td>
 		<td>Date[0..1]</td>
-		<td>Creation date of this node in UTC, presented as a string in the format YYYY-MM-DDTHH:MM:SS.sssZ (see http://www.w3.org/TR/NOTE-datetime).</td>
+		<td>Creation date of this node in UTC, presented as a string in the format YYYY-MM-DDThh:mm:ss.sTZD, with a fixed "Z" timezone (see <a href="http://www.w3.org/TR/NOTE-datetime">http://www.w3.org/TR/NOTE-datetime</a>).</td>
 	</tr>
 	<tr>
 		<td>expires</td>
 		<td>Date[0..1]</td>
-		<td>Expiration date of this node in UTC, presented as a string in the format YYYY-MM-DDTHH:MM:SS.sssZ (see http://www.w3.org/TR/NOTE-datetime).</td>
+		<td>Expiration date of this node in UTC, presented as a string in the format YYYY-MM-DDThh:mm:ss.sTZD, with a fixed "Z" timezone (see <a href="http://www.w3.org/TR/NOTE-datetime">http://www.w3.org/TR/NOTE-datetime</a>).</td>
 	</tr>
 	<tr>
 		<td>transform</td>